guialmeidan/GuilhermeAlmeida/README.md

 </p>

 ## Education
-- Degree in Data Science e Analytics at _Preditiva_.
+- Degree in Data Science and Analytics at _Preditiva_.
 - MBA in Project Management at _IPOG_.
 - Degree in Computer Engineering at _PUC Goiás_.